Skip to main content

 • “Great cinematic-ish cutscenes and music.”

-• “The graphical style, music, and general atmosphere in the game is spot on though, I'd encourage the devs to work on and fix the small issues and they'll have a pretty enjoyable little game.”
+• “The graphical style, music, and general atmosphere in the game is spot on.
+I'd encourage the devs to work on and fix the small issues and they'll have a pretty enjoyable little game.”

-• “The music can be turned off in the settings; however, some cutscenes will still be playing music even with it turned off.
-The cutscenes are also extremely quiet and a little awkward without any noise from anything happening in them.
-It would probably not be very hard to add some appropriate noises, like jet engines for the magnet-propelled plane or some kind of droning noise for it, a propeller sound in the background coming from the transport plane C-130 looking thing.”
+• “The music can be turned off in the settings; however, some cutscenes still play music even with it turned off.
+The cutscenes are also extremely quiet and a little awkward without any background noise.
+It would not be very hard to add appropriate sounds, like jet engines for the magnet-propelled plane or a droning noise, such as a propeller sound for the transport plane.”

-• “During my game time, I only heard the same song across multiple rooms and levels, so I will assume the soundtrack is pretty drab, sadly.”
+• “During my game time, I only heard the same song across multiple rooms and levels, so I assume Spy Drops has a pretty drab soundtrack, sadly.”

 • atmosphere